pranaynaidu/pranaynaidu.github.io/index.md

 - **Annotating**
     - This fundamental concept in software engineering is crucial for entire development life cycle.
 Annotation of code helps  other developers on the team understand exactly how your code functions.

-Of course, there are a mountain of other concepts that were learned, but I think these broad concepts could be useful in different sectors of the IT field.
+Of course, there are a mountain of other concepts that were learned, but I think these broad concepts could serve as core skills to have while working in different sectors of the IT field.

 Check out my code review [here](https://youtu.be/gu795jxS6So).